paytm/dj-myghanta/README.md

 # django-mysqltimestamp

-Timestamp model field for Django ( only for Mysql )
+django-mysqltimestamp is a package to allow end users to create timestamp model field for MySQL.